There are many factors that go into brewing a perfect cup of coffee. Finding an ideal ratio between water to coffee grounds is one of those factors.

 - Not as accurate as other models

-Best Overall: Timemore Black Mirror Coffee Scale
+Also Great: Timemore Black Mirror Coffee Scale

 The Timemore Black Mirror brewing scale comes equipped with an LED display that archives real-time reading for time and weight during the coffee-making process.
 The built-in timer function maximizes efficiency while in use and allows users to control the extraction time and extraction weight.
 Each timer comes with a silicone gel pad to insulate heat, prevent water stains and damage.
 Furthermore, a built-in 1600mAh rechargeable battery and USB port are included.
 After being fully charged, the scale can last for 10 hours.